• Skip to primary navigation

 If you work out a lot, you want a bike that can work with you.
 In other words, if you’re going to be using your indoor bike every day, you’ll want a durable steel frame and a powerful flywheel — the weighted metal disc that provides resistance and momentum — that will be able to withstand intense pedals and live out its full lifespan, which tends to be anywhere between 10 and 20 years with proper care.

-Bikes like this are typically a little pricier, but if you consider the number of years they will last you and the usage you’ll get out of them, they’re well worth the extra cash.
+Bikes like this are typically a little pricier, but if you consider the number of years they will last you and the usage you’ll get out of them, they can be well worth the extra cash.

 Technology